THUMMIMSKPANAH/FastApps/docs/PROJECT_SETUP.md

 # Complete Project Setup

-This guide shows you exactly what files you need to create for a new Floydr project.
+This guide shows you exactly what files you need to create for a new FastApps project.

 ## 📁 Initial Project Structure